fieldbook/api-docs/reference.md

 Callback URLs are encrypted when stored in our database, in order to protect these credentials.

-In any case, we recommend always using HTTPS in webhook callbacks.
+HTTPS is required when using this format.
+(However, even if you're not using a username/password, we recomend using HTTPS in callback URLs.)

 Method override
 ---------------